Collection of maritime antiquities and art

 The Foundation’s operations are built on the collection of marine art, ancient maps, and maritime antiquities, accrued in the past decades first by the family business John Nurminen Oy, and later by the John Nurminen Foundation.
 The Foundation maintains and expands its collection by acquiring new items and by accepting donations.

 The John Nurminen Foundation’s museum and permanent exhibition are in Huolintatalo, Länsi-Pasila, in Helsinki.
 Societies, associations, and other groups as well as private individuals are warmly welcome to visit the Foundation’s collections and museum.
-Make an appointment and agree on the details of your visit with Maria Erkheikki, Manager, Publications and collections, maria.erkheikki(at)jnfoundation.fi or call +358 50 545 0481.
+Due to the Covid-19 situation, we will not host visitors in our facilities or in the maritime museum.
+Please be in touch with Cultural Producer Hanna Ojamo later on: hanna.ojamo (at) jnfoundation.fi or call +358 50 336 0097.

 You can find selected items from the Foundation’s collection in our online image catalogue.